AMMS-Lab-UTSA/HYPAD_eig/README.md

 - Computes derivatives of eigenvalues and eigenvectors using hypercomplex numbers (via `pyoti`) and the residual-based differentiation method for the Clasically Underdamped Cantilever Beam Problem
 - Measures computational performance metrics for different derivative orders

-The script `DerivativesSSPlate_Undamped.py`:
-- Computes derivatives of eigenvalues and eigenvectors using hypercomplex numbers (via `pyoti`) and the residual-based differentiation method for the Simply Supported Plate Problem
-- Measures computational performance metrics for different derivative orders

-The script `DerivativesSSPlate_Underdamped.py`:
-- Computes derivatives of eigenvalues and eigenvectors using hypercomplex numbers (via `pyoti`) and the residual-based differentiation method for the Simply Supported Plate Problem
-- Measures computational performance metrics for different derivative orders

 The scripts also provides differentiation of the analytical solutions.

 ## Requirements